About the Concert Series

 The “Howlin’ at the Moon” Concert Series showcases local and regional music from a variety of genres including but not limited to Americana, indie, bluegrass, surf, folk, and more.
 The concert series is hosted and presented by the Schenectady County Historical Society at the Mabee Farm Historic Site in Rotterdam Junction, NY, to provide an authentic musical experience for both audience and musicians.
 Music traditions are meant to be fluid and evolving — this concert series nurtures local and regional musical talent while providing opportunities for cross-pollination and to share musical ideas, all in a 1760 Dutch Barn that inspires and reminds us of our place within history.

-The “Howlin’ at the Moon” Concert Series was originated by Dale and Joan Wade-Keszey in 2008 and is currently in its 17th season.
+The “Howlin’ at the Moon” Concert Series was originated by Dale and Joan Wade-Keszey in 2008 and is currently in its 18th season.
 Each month from May through September, head out to the Mabee Farm for a night of live music.
 The shows begin at 7:00PM.
-Admission is $10 at the door.
+Admission is $7 at the door (FREE for members of Schenectady County Historical Society).
 Refreshments available.
-Depending on conditions, concerts will be held in the Dutch barn or under the pavilion behind the George E. Franchere Education Center, both at 1100 Main St., Rotterdam Junction, NY 12150.
+Concerts will be held in the Dutch barn at the Mabee Farm Historic Property at 1100 Main St., Rotterdam Junction, NY 12150.

 SchenectadyHistorical.org | Booking inquiries: info@everestrising.com